 "After seeing the enthusiasm for his methodology, we've incorporated the style into our own lessons.
 It changed how we teach."

-Rabbi Rabi travels to bring Rischa D'oraisa to schools across North America.
-With nearly 100 programs run across multiple cities, the program has proven itself in every community it's visited.
+Rabbi Rabi travels to bring Rischa D'oraisa to schools across the US, Canada, the UK, and Eretz Yisrael.
+With over 500 programs already run, the program has proven itself in every community it's visited — and is available internationally.

 Rabbi Shmuel Rabi was born and bred in Gateshead, England, where he learned in the yeshivah.
 He then spent time in Beth Medrash Govoha in Lakewood before settling in Toronto, where he joined Rav Shlomo Miller's kollel and later worked as a high school rebbi for more than a decade.